runflame/mint/Specification.md

 ### Consensus

-Due to double-spends and conflicting commits, there could be multiple valid sidechains.
+Due to double-spends and conflicting bags, there could be multiple valid sidechains.
 To resolve which one is the main one, the following consensus algorithm is proposed:

 1. Each chain has **total weight** as a sum of weights of each of its blocks.
 If a better chain appears, reorganization procedure is used to switch from the current chain to another one: blocks are rolled back one after another to the common block, and then another chain's blocks are applied per usual rules.
 If the new chain violates rules, it is banned and the reorganization is performed back to the valid chain.
-2. Each block's weight is a base-2 logarithm of the sum of each commit's **adjusted burn**.
+2. Each block's weight is a base-2 logarithm of the sum of each bag's **adjusted burn**.
-3. Each commit's adjusted burn is amount of satoshis burned, **halved N times for N bitcoin blocks delay** comparing to the target block height (sidechain block height + H0).
-In other words, commit being "late" by N bitcoin blocks has its BTC value divided by 2^N for the purposes of weight calculation.
+3. Each bid's adjusted burn is amount of satoshis burned, **halved N times for N bitcoin blocks delay** comparing to the target block height (sidechain block height + H0).
+In other words, bid being "late" by N bitcoin blocks has its BTC value divided by 2^N for the purposes of weight calculation.

 **Note 1.** Because of the adjustment due to position in bitcoin chain, total weight may change as Bitcoin reorgs happen and transactions become more concentrated or spread out.
 This may affect the choice of the main sidechain and cause its reorganzation.
 In other words, Bitcoin miners are capable of affecting the finality of sidechain transactions: after all, sidechain relies on Bitcoin for its security.

-**Note 2.** Position-dependent weight calculation does not affect [block reward distribution](#block-reward).
+**Note 2.** Position-dependent weight calculation does not affect [block reward distribution](#reward).
 This is intentional so that reward allocations are stable across Bitcoin reorganizations.

 **Note 3.** Defining total weight as sum of logarithms of adjusted burns helps with fighting long-range attacks.
 Logarithm is monotonic and locally linear, so real-time conflicts are not amplified, but over the long term makes it exponentially expensive to produce a fork.
 For instance, making a fork N blocks late requires 2^N amount of capital.

 ### Minter

-By analogy with _miners_, minters are nodes in the network that [mint](#minting) [sidecoins](#sidecoin) by publishing [commits](#commit).
+By analogy with _miners_, minters are nodes in the network that [mint](#minting) [sidecoins](#sidecoin) by publishing [bids](#bid).

 ### Minting

-A process of performing [commits](#commit) that mint [sidecoins](#sidecoin).
+A process of performing [bids](#bid) that mint [sidecoins](#sidecoin).
 By analogy with bitcoin _mining_.

-1. First, receive the latest BTC block.
+1. First, receive the latest BTC block and all available [bags](#bag) in the sidechain network.
-2. Second, wait to receive all available commits (bags) in this block over the sidechain p2p network.
+2. Second, wait to receive all available [bids](#bid) in this block over the sidechain p2p network.
-3. Choose the maximum-weight combination of commits that fit under the block limit, which defines the previous block.
+3. Choose the maximum-weight combination of bids that fit under the block limit, which defines the previous block.
 4. Apply that block to the current state, removing conflicting and duplicate txs from the mempool.
-5. Prepare a bag with an under-the-limit subset of most-paying txs from mempool and a reference to the previous block ID as computed speculatively from the known commits.
+5. Prepare a bag with an under-the-limit subset of most-paying txs from mempool and a reference to the previous block ID as computed speculatively from the known bids.
-6. Create a "commit transaction" with next block's timelock and the bag ID in the output script.
+6. Create a "bid transaction" with next block's timelock and the bag ID in the output script.
 7. Broadcast the transaction ASAP so it gets mined in the next block.

-### Tx
+### Security

-A sidechain transaction.
+TODO: how does greedy selection of bags work?
+What if one user withhelds his bag, so they make the next bag link to the different and higher-value prevblock, so it's incompatible with everyone else?

+                        block 1      block 2
+    honest players:     N1 btc       N2
+            weight:     log2(N1)     log2(N2) ...

+    dishonest player:   N1+A1 btc    A2
+            weight:     log2(N1+A1)  log2(A2) ...

+Honest weight for K blocks:

+    \sum_{ log2(N_i) }  i = 1 ... k

+Dishonest weight of K blocks: (changing N1+A1 for N1*(1 + f1) where f1 is capital share of the attacker

+    log2(N1*(1+f1)) == log2(N1) + log2(1+f1)
+    A2 => N2*f2, etc.

+    log2(1+f1) + \sum_{ log2(f_j) } + \sum_{ log2(N_i) }

+      ( > 0 )          ( < 0 if f_j < 1.0)  <- unless there's a 51% attack, each block diminishes the value of the initial advantage.

+So let's say we want to have one-block reorg: at block 1 we withhold a bag and for block 2 create a new bag that's